The Serendipity Singers: 1970–2013

 Though the original members had departed, modified line-ups of singers performing as the Serendipity Singers continued touring continuously from the 1970s and into the 2000s.
 The 1970 lineup featured Bernadette Carroll, formerly of The Angels; Rennie Temple, Tony Perry, John Perry, Matthew Perry, Peggy Santiglia and Brovsky handling management of the group.
 The group name was purchased by David Stanton of Theatrical Corporation of America, a company that primarily booked talent on the college circuit.
 Stanton, who as manager organized a second band by the same name in 1971.
 This group toured Europe on a USO contract.
-Those members were Karen Stanton, Stuart MacGregor, David Kazanjian, David Reign, John MacNiel, Connie Nilson and Mike White.
-This same group performed the national anthem for the Oakland A's and toured in Los Angeles for the Young Republicans' kick off in 1972.
+Those members were from the San Francisco and peninsula Bay Area and were Karen Stanton, Stuart MacGregor, David Kazanjian, John MacNiel, Connie Nilson, David Reign from Oakland and Mike White from Piedmont California.
+This same group performed the national anthem for the Oakland A's and toured in Los Angeles for many fund raisers and celebrities.

 Stanton placed the first line-up in five syndicated television specials in 1974 and had two original albums on his label Empire Records.
 The first album, "The Serendipity Singers Play the Palace" featured highlights from one of the television specials recorded live in San Francisco.
 The second album was also from a TV special, "Musical Postcard From Vail."
 Both albums were primarily sold at the group's live appearances.
 The group was featured in a 1979 White Castle television commercial which included: John Ross, Laura McKenzie, Carol Murphy, Bartha Hartman, Daryl Best and Gerry Barnas.
 A tour called "Vaudeville '80" packaged by Roy Radin featured the group with six other acts including The Ink Spots, The Drifters, Tiny Tim, and The Marvelettes and drew small crowds.
 In 1986, Stanton directed and produced one season of the syndicated, The Serendipity Singers Show starring Laura McKenzie.
 The group starred in a 1986 video release, The Serendipity Singers: An American Family Christmas released by Republic Pictures Home Video.
-Stanton also directed a film in 1987 starring the singers entitled, America: The Great Mississippi written and starring McKenzie along with group members Andy Hooper, John Ross, Jodie Scott, and Holley Setlock.
+Stanton also directed a film in 1987 starring the singers entitled, America: The Great Mississippi written and starring McKenzie along with group members Andy Huppert, John Ross, Jodie Scott, and Holley Setlock.
 Also featured in the film were Charley Pride and B.J.
 Thomas.
 The group appeared in four syndicated television specials in 1989 and 1990, including two Christmas specials and an Easter special.
 The Christmas special was released by Fries Entertainment as a VHS tape in 1990, A Christmas Celebration with the Serendipity Singers.